Shreyalanka/python/README.md

-# python
+# Python
-Basic Python Projects
+Python Projects which are made to enhance and showcase my python skills.